-Although hypoxia has not been detected in UK marine waters, it has been detected in the North-West European Shelf seas and thus will affect species that contribute to the ecosystem and perhaps economy of the UK due to connectivity of the marine environment and transfer of migratory species between regions.
-Periods of oxygen deficiency have been detected in the UK waters of the North Sea and now the Celtic Sea but the impact on the marine ecosystem has not yet been documented.
+Although hypoxia has not been detected in UK marine waters, it has been detected in the wider North-west European shelf seas including the North Sea (Topcu and Brockmann, 2015) and Baltic Sea (Meier et al., 2019) and thus will affect species that contribute to the ecosystem and perhaps economy of the UK due to connectivity of the marine environment and transfer of migratory species between regions.
+Periods of oxygen deficiency have been detected in the UK waters of the North Sea and now the Celtic Sea.
+While the impact of deoxygenation has been documented in non-UK waters of the North Sea (Westernhagen and Dethlefsen, 1983) and globally (Rose et al., 2019) the impacts on the marine ecosystem, specifically commercial fisheries has not yet been documented in UK marine waters.

-4. CONFIDENCE ASSESSMENT
+CONFIDENCE ASSESSMENT